Advice: What shoes to wear in winter and how to maintain them?

 It is also very easy to maintain.

-A leather with a silky appearance, beautiful reflections, a deep color and a very regular grain: this is excellent quality leather, which comes from Carmina .
+A leather with a silky appearance, beautiful reflections, a deep color and a very regular grain: this is an excellent quality leather, which comes from Carmina .

-As for shearlings, I would tend to advise you to avoid synthetic: it is certainly cheaper but, having worn it, it can quickly become unpleasant when you are indoors.
+As for sheepskin, I would tend to advise you to avoid synthetic: it is certainly cheaper but, having worn it, it can quickly become unpleasant when you are indoors.
 The fact that synthetic is made from plastic means that it is not breathable.

-Assembly, function of the insulation of a shoe
+The assembly, function of the insulation of a shoe

 Sewn shoes

-The unmistakable Norwegian sewn
+The unbeatable Norwegian stitching

 Perfect for a mountain trek or snowy asphalt.